LLNL/benchpark/docs/benchpark-workflow.rst

 ----------------------------------------------------

-If you are running on an existing ``system``, and the ``benchmark`` and ``experiment`` are already configured, you can proceed directly to the Guided Steps, starting with :doc:`benchpark-setup` for:
+If you are running on an existing ``system``, and the ``benchmark`` and ``experiment`` are already configured, you can proceed directly to the Running Benchpark Steps, starting with :doc:`benchpark-setup` for:

 * Setup / Run / Analyze